Kalesa: History

-Kalesa (from Spanish calesa) were first introduced to the Philippines in the 1700s by the Spanish.
+Kalesa, named from the Spanish calesa, were first introduced to the Philippines in the 1700s by the Spanish.
 They became the primary mode of public and private transportation in the islands.
 They were manufactured by traditional workshops known as karoserya.
 The fodder used to feed the horses were known as zacate, the production of which was also its own significant industry due to the prevalence of kalesas.

 Use of the kalesa continued during the American colonial period of the Philippines (1898 to 1946), where they remained the main form of cheap public transport.
-The American colonial government attempted to introduce rickshaws in 1902 to augment the public transport in Manila, but this was met with resistance by the unionized kalesa drivers (the cocheros) who characterized rickshaws as “making beasts of human beings”.
-As a result, rickshaws never gained acceptance in the Philippines.
+The American colonial government attempted to introduce rickshaws in 1902 to augment public transport in Manila, but it never gained acceptance due to resistance from unionized kalesa drivers—who characterized rickshaws as "making beasts of human beings".

-The American colonial government also started the motorization of public transport in the early 20th century, introducing automobiles like jeepneys ("auto calesas") and buses ("autobuses") as well as the expansion of the Tranvía electric tram lines (operated by Meralco).
-These new motorized vehicles competed directly with the kalesas, and the motorized and horse-drawn sectors of public transport were often in conflict.
+The American colonial government also started motorizating public transport in the early 20th century, introducing automobiles like jeepneys ("auto calesas") and buses ("autobuses") and expanding the Tranvía electric tram lines.
+These new motorized vehicles competed directly with the kalesas, causing conflict between the motorized and horse-drawn sectors.
 New ordinances were created that restricted the movement of horse-drawn vehicles in favor of motorized transport.
-Despite this, the kalesas flourished well into the mid-20th century, due to their much more flexible routes, their cheapness, and the significant political power of the cochero unions.
-The political weight of the cochero unions was referred to in contemporary media as the "calesa vote" and was regarded as synonymous to the voting power of the lower classes.
-It included the low-income working class and small businesses who relied on the kalesas for both personal transport and delivery of goods.
+Despite this, the kalesas flourished well into the mid-20th century, due to their much more flexible routes, their cheapness, and the significant political power of the kalesa driver trade unions.
+The political weight of the kalesa driver unions was referred to in contemporary media as the "calesa vote" and was regarded as synonymous to the voting power of the lower classes.
+It included the low-income working class and small businesses who relied on kalesas for both personal transport and delivery of goods.
 The "calesa vote" had a strong influence in elections, allowing kalesas to avoid most attempts at changing traffic regulations.
 In the late 1930s, there were still an estimated 7000 kalesas operating in Manila alone.